extralsc/woocommerce-simpleCheckout/readme.txt

 * Spanish - Argentina (soon)

 ** Note: **
-Fluid Checkout is fully localized/translatable.
+simple checkout is fully localized/translatable.
 This is very important for all users worldwide.
 Please contribute your language to the plugin to make it even more useful.
 For translating we recommend the plugin ["Loco Translate - By Tim Whitlock"](https://wordpress.org/plugins/loco-translate/).